Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Mems

 Not exactly a feature of the template itself, but with Anki's ability to [store any kind of data in any Field](#key-concepts-anki-vs-memrise), it is easy to put images and story mnemonics (formerly known as "Mems" on Memrise), as well as notes and comments of any other kind, into the Cards.
-Instructions for adding more Fields to the template (for any purpose) are presented in the [respective customization section](#3-adding-new-fields).
+Instructions for adding more Fields to the template (for this purpose or other) are presented in the [respective customization section](#3-adding-new-fields).

 ### Layout without visual bugs